lynnfaraday/aresmush.com/_root/tutorials/code/dev-tools.md

 ### Dual Droplets

-A quick and easy way to have a test environment is to just get a second droplet and install a new copy of the game.
-You can save a snapshot of the test droplet for a modest fee and spin up a new copy whenver you need to test something.
-If you destroy the test droplet each time you're done testing, you'll only end up using it for a few hours a month and the cost will be small.
+A quick and easy way to have a test environment is to just get a second droplet and install a new copy of the game using the standard [installation instructions](/tutorials/install).

+A droplet costs only a few dollars a month, but if you're extra-strapped for cash you can use Digital Ocean's snapshot feature to save a backup of the droplet and spin it up only for a few hours each month while testing.

 ### Using a Virtual Machine